beswindev/Portfolio/CONTRIBUTING.md

-# 🚀 Contributing to the MasterPortfolio Project
+# 🚀 Contributing to the portfolio Project

-Thank you for considering contributing to the MasterPortfolio project!
+Thank you for considering contributing to the portfolio project!
 Your help is greatly appreciated. 😊

 ## 🤝 How to Contribute